The NRL is based on the Registry-Repository: pattern which separates the storage and retrieval of a record from data that describes its location.

 Records come in a variety of formats but the NRL broadly makes a distinction based on the notion of structured and unstructured Records.
 Structured Records are made up of clearly defined data types whose composition makes them relatively easy to manipulate.
 Contrast this with unstructured Records which crudely could be said to be “everything else” and are comprised of data that is usually not as easy to manipulate.

 The NRL also acknowledges that there is a difference to be drawn between how the contents of a Record can change over time (see the Record creation datetime field on Pointer).
-To the NRL a static Record is one whose contents will never change whereas a dynamic Record’s contents is not guaranteed to be the same from one point in time to another in the future.
+To the NRL a static Record is one whose contents will never change whereas a dynamic Record’s contents are not guaranteed to be the same from one point in time to another in the future.

 Pointers are associated with a Record.
 As noted a Record exists in a remote system, one of the roles of the Pointer is to provide enough context to allow a Consumer to retrieve that Record from the remote system and display it.